likhia/ocp4.7-workshop/lab-workshop-content/workshop/content/exercises/02-crw.md

 * Key in your email address, first name and last name.
 Click on [Submit].
 ![CodeReady Workspace 01](./images/02/crw-01.png)

-* Click on Java Spring Boot on the 2nd row 4th column.
+* Click on Java Spring Boot as hightlighted in red box below.
 This might take a few minutes.
 This will auto-create a `Hello World` service with Spring Boot.
 ![CodeReady Workspace 02](./images/02/crw-02.png)

 * If you are interested to see the code, you can navigate to src/main/java/dev/snowdrop/service/GreetingEndpoint.java